About the author

 This one-stop view of the whole inspection process, alongside its individual parts, lets managers develop insights that further drives safety outcomes, like showing you where your team needs additional training to prevent future hazards.
 By consolidating organization-wide safety data and reporting, digital platforms empower a safety program that’s constantly evolving and improving.

 Digital inspection platforms improve safety by broadening its reporting to your entire workforce.
-Accessing QR code technology on their devices, every employee can report safety issues or violations they witness or experience in the regular course of his or her day.
+Every employee can report safety issues or violations they encounter during their workday using QR code technology on their devices.
 Automation ensures that safety managers are notified right away so they can immediately kick off remediation.

 Change isn’t just coming – it’s already here.
 According to McKinsey, the three most important technology trends currently disrupting businesses across all sectors are automation, connectivity, and cloud computing.